 After cleaning the teeth, they will look white and sparkling, but after some time, they will start to look dull and yellow.
 The yellow color is from sticky plaque.
 The buildup can damage the teeth and gums if not removed.

-The best way to remove the plaque is to keep the teeth clean after meals.
+One of the best way to remove the plaque is to keep the teeth clean after meals.
 Remember to replace the toothbrush after three months.

 You can floss the teeth before brushing to make any food particles lose before brushing them away.